-Answer: Transfer of property into an Irrevocable Trust, sometimes called a transfer the interest into a Medicaid Trust, can sometimes protect that property form a long term care stay.
-One example is for your home, and a transfer of your home into such a Trust, reserving the right to live at the property for your lifetime and control the position of trustee of the trust, can, in some circumstances, remove that property as a :countable asset” when applying for Medicaid / MassHealth.
+Answer: Transfer of property into certain Irrevocable Trusts, sometimes called Medicaid Trusts, can protect that property from a long term care stay.
+One example is for your home.
+A transfer of your home into such a Trust, while reserving the right to live at the property for your lifetime and control the position of trustee of the trust, can, in some circumstances, remove that property as a “countable asset” when applying for Medicaid / MassHealth.
 This transfer would be subject to the five-year look-back.
 If done properly, and you are able to go for five years without needing MassHealth, then the transferred property could then be off-limits to MassHealth’s asset calculation.
-Further, downsizing the home part way through would not change anything.
+Further, downsizing the home part way through would not have a negative effect.

 6. What is a Durable Power of Attorney?

 Answer: It is a written document in which you, as the principal, designate someone you trust, such as your spouse, another family member, a friend or a professional, as “your attorney in fact” or “agent” – sometimes referred to as a POA or DPOA.
 Your attorney in fact is authorized to perform certain acts on your behalf; you to authorize another individual or entity to manage your affairs.
 You may give as much or as little power to your attorney in fact as you see fit.
 Generally, a power of attorney terminates on the disability of the principal.
 If the power of attorney is “durable”, it will not be affected if you become disabled or incapacitated.
 Not all powers of attorney are durable, and it must specifically state as such.
 A DPOA can be hugely important when trying to move assets for a spouse that is seeking Medicaid / MassHealth benefits, however, your DPOA must specifically allow for such transfers (which is again why we don’t like fill-in or canned documents – they usually miss this part).